 Tissues inside the sinuses produce mucus, which ordinarily drains into the nose.
 Sometimes, these tissues become inflamed and swell with fluid.
 Inflamed sinuses cannot drain properly, allowing mucus and other fluids to build up in the nose.
 This buildup results in nasal congestion.

 The medical term for chronic nasal congestion is sinusitis.
 It is a common condition.
-According to the Centers for Disease Control and Prevention (CDC), in 2018, 28.9 million adults in the United States received a diagnosis of sinusitis.
+According to the

 Sinus massage uses gentle pressure and heat from the fingers to release mucus buildup in the sinuses.
 It may help relieve symptoms of sinus congestion.
 Such symptoms may include: